ashblue/oyster-package-generator/README.md

 ### The hard way

 To get builds automatically deploying you'll need an NPM token.
-To get one we'll have to [generate an authentication key](https://docs.npmjs.com/creating-and-viewing-authentication-tokens).
+To get one we'll have to [generate an authentication key](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) and choose the CI token type.
 You must have an [npm](https://www.npmjs.com) account to generate a token.

 Add the key to your repo [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) as `NPM_TOKEN`.